nsaphra/website_old/content/post/hands.md

  ctx.keymap(keymap)
 {{< / highlight >}}

  The use is simple.
 After selecting a particular phrase using my cursor control commands, I say "clip [foo]", and every time I want to enter the same phrase after, I say "paste [foo]".
 I therefore only have to dictate a particularly obnoxious variable name once.
 However, it does introduce a new challenge: every variable has two names, its written name and its spoken name.
-This unfortunate side effect is to exacerbates the difficulty of naming variables, which has been called "the hardest problem in computer science".
+This unfortunate side effect exacerbates the difficulty of naming variables, which has been called "the hardest problem in computer science".

  If you are a vim or Emacs power user, this may all feel familiar to you.
 I have commands for searching, moving a cursor, selection, and manipulating the clipboard.
 Learning to dictate code is a lot like learning a new text editor very thoroughly, down to the challenge of customizing for your particular languages and needs.